 Available instruments and observing modes

-- GMOS and F2 are available this cycle.
+- GMOS-S and F2 are available this cycle.
+Note that GMOS is only available March-April.

-- We are offering IGRINS and Zorro but please contact the FT team in advance with any specific questions (Fast.Turnaround at gemini.edu).
+- IGRINS and Zorro will also be available for some part of this cycle, but please contact the FT team in advance with any specific questions (Fast.Turnaround at gemini.edu).

 - FT observations may not be executed during classical observing, or priority visitor (PV), depending on the prevailing conditions.